St-vn/scripting-tips/index.md

 -- vs

 local InputService = game:GetService("UserInputService")
-local Remotes = game:GetService("ReplicatedStorage").Remotes -- staying consistent with
+local Remotes = game:GetService("ReplicatedStorage").Remotes -- staying consistent with the usage of :GetService() above

 if Variable > 2 then -- placing the longer expression at the left is a good convention but you lost 1 nanosecond doe :CCCCCC